 Curious Indian: Fast Facts

-- The Uncle Incident: Lachit once beheaded his own maternal uncle for slowing down the construction of defensive embankments.
-His exact words: “My uncle is not greater than my country.”
+Lachit Borphukan once had his own maternal uncle executed for slowing down the construction of defensive embankments before the Battle of Saraighat.
+His recorded words were close to: my uncle is not greater than my country.
+This incident is still taught as a lesson in discipline and duty across Assam.

 Conclusion